edusense/edusense/compute/video/README.md

 <b>Note-:</b>  Video pipeline takes input from OpenPose pipeline via either local unix socket (demonstrated below, remember
 to use the same log directory for both openpose and video pipeline) or TCP socket

+<b>Note-:</b> Manual setup is intended for debugging purposes, not for pushing analysis data to the storage backend.

 #### Build image
 ```
 docker build .